What To Do When a Spouse Dies

 Avoiding a cash crunch

-In the weeks and months following the death of a spouse, the surviving spouse has immediate needs for money but may have limited access to cash and credit.
-Funeral directors are required to notify Social Security of the death, and Social Security sends out a Death Notification Entry (DNE) to the Federal Reserve.
+In the weeks and months following the death of a spouse, the surviving spouse has immediate needs for money but may have limited access to cash and bank accounts.
+Once you contact the funeral home, funeral directors are required to notify Social Security of the death, and Social Security sends out a Death Notification Entry (DNE) to the Federal Reserve.
 This DNE effectively locks down any accounts owned solely by the deceased.
 Even if the surviving spouse is an authorized signer on an account, all access is denied once the DNE is received.

 To make matters worse, any durable power of attorney the spouse may have had to manage finances expires when the person who authorized it dies.